 In 2001, after publishing his first book, 24/7 Innovation, Stephen left Accenture to become a full-time innovation speaker and advisor to clients around the world.
 Since then he has published four more books – Goal-Free Living (2006), The Little Book of Big Innovation Ideas (2007), Personality Poker (2010) and Best Practices are Stupid (2011) — and spoken to audiences in 50 different countries.
 His sixth book, Invisible Solutions, was published March 3rd, 2020.

 Today, Stephen continues to focus on transforming the way businesses like 3M, P&G, Marriott, Nike, and Microsoft improve innovation practices through customized keynote speeches, advisory engagements and other services.
 Passionate and captivating, Stephen’s high-energy approach to innovation gets audiences out of their seats and into new ways of thinking about their business challenges.

-Stephen currently serves on the Board of Directors of National Speakers Association (NSA) and is the recipient of the Certified Speaking Professional (CSP) designation, NSA’s highest earned designation.
-In 2015 he was inducted into the Speaker Hall of Fame.
+Stephen served a six-year term on the Board of Directors of National Speakers Association (NSA) and is the recipient of the Certified Speaking Professional (CSP) designation, NSA’s highest earned designation.
+In 2015 he was inducted into the Speaker Hall of Fame (CPAE).

-He is also actively involved with Girl Starter.
-He is a judge and mentor on the television show (TLC) and has supported the speaking tour and other endeavors.
-The goal is to encourage and enable your women to launch their own businesses.
+He was also involved with Girl Starter, a movement that encourages and enables young women to launch their own businesses.
+He was a judge and mentor on the TLC television show and has supported the speaking tour and other endeavors.

 Stephen is based in Orlando, Florida and loves traveling to meet his clients around the world.